jackdomleo7/Checka11y.css-browser-extension/README.md

 _Lightweight_ &bull; _Modern_ &bull; _Accessibile_ &bull; _Customisable_ &bull; _Simple_

-The first line of defence for testing accessibility.

 Designed to quickly highlight some common accessibility errors and warnings that can be easily and quickly rectified.

-Recommended before turning to automation tools and scanners such as Lighthouse on Chrome.

 This is the browser extension for [Checka11y.css](https://github.com/jackdomleo7/Checka11y.css).
 It allows you to toggle on and off the Checka11y.css stylesheet on any webpage so you can debug your webpage's accessibility.